Gyeeta/gyeeta.github.io/docs/architecture.md

 **Features :**

-- Single `madhava` instance can handle upto 500 Hosts (`partha`) interaction and monitoring
+- Single `madhava` instance can handle upto 500 Hosts (`partha`) interaction and monitoring depending on the `madhava` host CPU and RAM specs
 - Coordinates with `shyama` and other `madhava` instances to resolve Network Flow Dependencies
 - Uses [Postgres DB](#postgres-database) as the datastore to store the data pertaining to the monitored hosts
 - Communicates with the [Webserver](#webserver) for web query responses
 - Optional Redundancy in Active Passive modes with one active and one or more passive `madhava` instances

-It is recommended that at least one `madhava` server be installed in each Monitored Host Network zone to limit inter-zone or inter-region Network egress costs.
+It is recommended that at least one `madhava` server be installed in each active Network zone to limit inter-zone or inter-region Network egress costs.

 *Learn more from links below* :